 "Time and Tide" magazine, 15-21 April, 1965.
 Some fascinating insights - his shudder at the mention of "beat television programmes", the number of people employed by the company at the time (around 170).

-Below, the NAMM show at the Conrad Hilton, Chicago, 10th-14th July 1966.
-Dick Denney, as ever, showcasing the Vox Guitar organ, Tom spelling things out for the interviewer.
-Note that the amplifiers on show are American-made Thomas Organ models.
+At the NAMM show at the Conrad Hilton, Chicago, 10th-14th July 1966, Dick Denney showcased the Vox Guitar organ, as ever.
+Tom spelt things out for the interviewer.
+Note that in the video linked below the amplifiers on show are American-made Thomas Organ models.
 The new Thomas solid state range by and large obviated the need to buy valve equipment from England.
+The video is here.